daattali/shinyalert/README.md

 </h2>

-The return value of the modal is also passed as an argument to the `callbackR` and `callbackJS` functions (if a `callbackR` or `callbackJS` arguments are provided).
-These are functions that get called, either in R or in JavaScript, when the modal closes.
+The return value of the modal is passed as an argument to the `callbackR` and `callbackJS` functions (if a `callbackR` or `callbackJS` arguments are provided).
+These are functions that get called, either in R or in JavaScript, when the modal exits.

 For example, using the following `shinyalert` code will result in a modal with an input field.
 After the user clicks "OK", a hello message will be printed to both the R console and in a native JavaScript alert box.
-Not both callback functions have to be provided, but in this example both are used for demonstration.
+You don't need to provide both callback functions, but in this example both are used for demonstration.

     shinyalert(